-3. Utah Rights and Privileges of an Individual with a Disability, Utah Code Title 62A, Chapter 5b.
+3. Utah Rights and Privileges of an Individual with a Disability, Utah Code Title 26B, Chapter 6, Part 8.
 This chapter of Utah law makes it a crime to interfere with the exercise of the right of a person with a disability to an assistance animal, as well as to falsely represent an animal as an assistance animal or lie to a healthcare provider to obtain documentation from the healthcare provider, or to use an animal to gain treatment or benefits only provided for an individual with a disability when the person does not have a disability.

 4. Americans with Disabilities Act (ADA).
 The ADA generally does not apply to homeowner associations.
 Indep.
 Housing Services v.
 Fillmore Ctr., 840 F. Supp.
 1328 (N.D.
 Cal.
 1993).
 However, if an association were to open its facilities to the public (not merely HOA members and their guests), then ADA regulations would apply.
 For instance, HOAs such as "condotels" that directly accommodate nightly rentals by providing a check-in desk and where guests are not able to choose which unit they stay in, are typically considered to have opened their facilities to the public and are subject to the ADA.

 5. Discriminatory housing practices regarding real estate -- Existing real property contract provisions, Utah Code § 57-21-6.1.
 This statute: